 - Transfer credits earned with a “B” or higher to the master’s degree later

-- Offered through UF’s Maples Center for Forensic Science, with a grant from the ASPCA
+- Offered through UF’s Maples Center for Forensic Medicine

 Make Your Passion a Career

-The University of Florida in partnership with the ASPCA recognizes the development of animal advocate professionals is vital to investigate crime against animals.
+The University of Florida recognizes the development of animal advocate professionals is vital to investigate crime against animals.
 Earning a graduate certificate in veterinary forensic science will strengthen your awareness in processing and handling the critical evidence found in animal crime cases, while opening the door to new career opportunities in animal welfare.

 What is this program?